PatrickF1/fzf.fish/README.md

 ## Features

-Use `fzf.fish` to interactively find and insert shell entities into your command line. <kbd>Tab</kbd> to select multiple entries.
-If you trigger a search while your command line cursor is touching a word, that word will be used to seed the fzf query and will be replaced by your selection.
-All searches include a preview of the entity hovered over so you can seamlessly inspect it.
-The previews also make `fzf.fish` a handy browsing tool.
+Use `fzf.fish` to interactively find and insert file paths, git commit hashes, and other entities into your command line. <kbd>Tab</kbd> to select multiple entries.
+If you trigger a search while your cursor is touching a word, that word will be used to seed the fzf query and will be replaced by your selection.
+All searches include a preview of the entity hovered over so you can seamlessly decide if it's what you're looking for.

 ### 📁 Search directory

 ![gif directory](../assets/directory.gif)

 - **Fzf input:** recursive listing of current directory's non-hidden files
-- **Output:** relative paths of selection
+- **Output:** relative paths of selected files
 - **Key binding and mnemonic:** <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F</kbd> (`F` for file)
 - **Preview window:** file with syntax highlighting, directory contents, or file type
 - **Remarks**